mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 22 October 2025

-- The average temperature today is 13.16˚C,
+- The average temperature today is 12.67˚C,
-- With highs of 13.73˚C and lows of 12.61˚C,
+- With highs of 13.17˚C and lows of 12.51˚C,
-- It may feel like 12.31˚C with few clouds
+- It may feel like 11.82˚C with scattered clouds
-- The wind speed is 3.6m/s and visibility is 10000m
+- The wind speed is 2.06m/s and visibility is 10000m
-- The pressure is 995hPa and humidity is 68%
+- The pressure is 993hPa and humidity is 70%
 - The sun will rise at 06:45 and set at 17:00

 <!-- weather_marker ends -->